gauteh/lieer/docs/index.md

 # Privacy policy

 Lieer downloads e-mail and labels to your local computer.
 No data is sent elsewhere.

+Lieers use and transfer to any other app of information received from Google APIs will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements

 # Caveats